Diagnostics and testing of suspension

 •Go to Pinpoint Test E.

-• If necessary, install a new lower front suspension arm.
+•If necessary, install a new front lower control arm.
 REFER to Section 204-01.

 •Incorrect tire pressure